pywbem/pywbemtools/docs/appendix.rst

       can be persisted in a pywbem connection file and then referenced by name in future pywbemcli calls.

+   tab-completion
+      Also known as comand-line completion or autocompletion, is a feature where the an underlying service fills in partially typed commands when the user hits <TAB> or <TAB><TAB>.
+Tab-completion is available with pywbemcli command line mode when a terminal shell that enables tab-completion is being used (ex. bash, zsh) and tab-completion has been activated for pywbemcli/pywbemlistener or when in the interactive mode.

+   auto-suggestion
+      Auto-suggestion is a way to propose input on the command line based on the history of previous commands.
+The input is compared to the history and when there is an entry in the history file with the given text the proposed completion is show as gray text behind the current input.
+      Pressing the right arrow → or <CTRL-e> will insert this suggestion,
+      <ALT-f> will insert the first word of the suggestion.
+This capability is
+      implemented only in the interactive mode of pywbemcli.

 .. _`Profile advertisement methodologies`: